 There is no shortage of classical theatre venues for the German speaking world in my city.
 But where does the large Viennese expat community stir their feelings on a theatre night out?
 The Viennatheatreproject is an English language theatre that stages contemporary plays and fresh invigorating acting.
 The small theatre’s team performs at Theater Drachengasse in one of Vienna’s oldest parts in the city centre.
 Go to Theater Drachengasse’s calendar of plays to find English language plays on show.

 At my age, I have grown out of Punch & Judy puppets but love fine historic crafts brought to life.
-That is what the marionette theatre is about: classical theatre for adults with separate performances for children, gracefully and skillfully performed by beautifully crafted rococo-style marionettes.
+That is what the marionette theatre is about: classical theatre for adults AND children, gracefully and skillfully performed by beautifully crafted rococo-style marionettes.

 Location: Hofratstrakt, on the left of Schonbrunn Palace

 Our Burgtheater is Austria’s National Theater.
 Being the second-oldest theatre after the Comédie Francaise, Burgtheater has shaped European theatre for decades.
 Famously the theatre has a reputation for classical as well as controversial plays: A scandalous Burgtheater play can create local headlines that dwarf the most bloody wars and catastrophic events.

 Unfortunately for many travellers the vast majority of plays at Burgtheater are in German.
 Only during the annual Vienna Festival, the Burgtheater sometages stages English and other foreign language plays.
 Check current calendar of plays.

 Popular Vienna theatres like the Volkstheater (see photo) or Theater in der Josefstadt were the cinema of my grandparents and their generation, and continue to attract locals and visitors.